 All of these connectors accept topology configurations.
 You can specify the keytab location on the host and the principal through which the connector will login to that system.

 5. Configure the connector(s).
-Here is a sample configuration for the Storm-HDFS connector:
+Here is a sample configuration for the Storm-HDFS connector (see Writing Data to HDFS for a more extensive example):